ManageIQ/manageiq-documentation/general_configuration/_topics/my_settings.md

-The options under the **My Settings** menu allow you to configure user interface display options specific to the user account with which you log in to {{ site.data.product.title }}, such as the default view displayed on login, and personal tags.
+The options under the **My Settings** menu allow you to configure user interface display options specific to the user account with which you log in to {{ site.data.product.title_short }}, such as the default view displayed on login, and personal tags.
 You can also configure the color scheme, and button options on the main dashboard.